microsoft/nni/docs/QuickStart.md

 *Implemented code directory: [search_space.json][3]*

-Step 2: Modified your `Trial` file to get the hyperparameter set from NNI and report the final result to NNI.
+**Step 2**: Modified your `Trial` file to get the hyperparameter set from NNI and report the final result to NNI.

 ```diff
 + import nni